jprystowsky/io.mapping.jslib/README.md

 Every lambda method tries to return something useful, whether it be an aggregate value (e.g., in `fold` or `sum`) or the object itself (in the case of `map`, among others), where further lambda operations may be desired).
 It's worth noting that lambda methods are generally non-idempotent, as methods manipulate the internal state.

+## Contributing

+I welcome contributions!
+Please ensure that any changes you submit are adequately covered by unit tests.
+See the existing codebase for examples of how this should be done.